PGPAuth/PGPAuth_CGI/README.md

 ## Install

-* set PGP homedir and the maximum timestamp difference in pgpauth.h.
-* define the actions to be done on open/close in pgpauth.cpp (open() and close()).
-* compile with:
- g++ main.cpp pgpauth.cpp -o pgpauth_cgi -lcgicc -lgpgme
-* create PGP homedir and give your webserver-account the only access rights (GnuPG checks them)
+* create PGP homedir and give your pgpauth-account the only access rights (GnuPG checks them)
-* su to webserver-account and fetch/import the keys allowed to do requests (don't forget --homedir)
+* su to pgpauth-account and fetch/import the keys allowed to do requests (don't forget --homedir)
 * trust the keys allowed to do requests (don't forget --homedir)
-* move pgpauth_cgi binary to CGI-location of your webserver
+* ```./configure && make && sudo make install```
+** use all the flags you like, it's standard autoconf
+* edit the config file
+** path determined by autoconf, depends on the prefix.
+Default is ```/usr/local/etc/pgpauth_cgi.cfg```
-* configure PGPAuth app to point to that executable
+* configure webserver to connect to pgpauth_cgi via FastCGI
+* configure your system to start pgpauth_cgi at boot automagically
 * enjoy :)
 * send all bugs to littlefox@fsfe.org (0x97FC6451)